 }

-Waiting for transmission completion is judged by setting the flag in the state machine function by on_tx_comp()
+Waiting for transmission completion is judged by setting the flag in the state machine function by on_tx_comp() described later.
+Timeout is judged by calling .is_timeout(), which checks the elapsed time since .set_timeout() was called.

-Whether transmission succeeds or fails, a completion notification usually exists, but a timeout is set to transition to the exceptional state STATE::EXIT_FATAL
+Whether transmission succeeds or fails, a completion notification usually exists, but a timeout is set to transition to the exceptional state STATE::EXIT_FATAL.

 STATE::EXIT_NORMAL